Using the Registry for Research

 - Developing study specific modules

 Prospective investigators should contact Jillian Bryce before embarking on, developing, or seeking funding for the study so that the costs of this proposed work can be clarified.
-Please complete a Data search form.
+Please complete a Data search form and a Data Sharing Agreement.

 The I-DSD research support fund may be approached for funding to cover the costs of data searching.